belgattitude/nuvolia-server/README.md

-# Experiment on how to create php debs.
+# Nuvolia server

-Produce ready-to-install deb packages for latest php on debian/ubuntu with vagrant/puppet and a lot of bash scripting.
+Produce ready-to-install deb packages for custom PHP install (php-fpm, php-cli, libxl) on debian/ubuntu with vagrant/puppet and a lot of bash scripting.
+MIT licensed.

 > **Warning** Don't use it ;) **it's an experiment** and prefer [the ondrej/ppa repo](https://launchpad.net/~ondrej/+archive/ubuntu/php)
 > if you need to install different versions of php on Ubuntu/Debian.
-Some examples might reveal useful, check the sources and make your own idea.
+> Some examples might reveal useful, check the sources and make your own idea.

 ## Requirements

-- Ubuntu 14.04+, 16.04+ 64 bits
+- Linux 64 bits
-- Vagrant/Virtualbox
+- Vagrant and Virtualbox

 ## Clone the project